albertdev/dotfiles/doc/browsers.md

 - browser.translations.automaticallyPopup : false
 - browser.translations.panelShown : true
 - Dont't forget to hide the Pocket button in the toolbar
+- widget.disable-swipe-tracker to disable all gestures; browser.gesture.swipe to disable some.

 ## Iridium browser
 Chromium port with (allegedly) all the tracking demolished.